Forthcoming Meirionnydd Ramblers meeting dates

 We are planning to hold a repeat of our “Workshop for Walk Leaders and Prospective Walk Leaders” which last took place in April 2016.
 This will be a friendly and informal discussion, for Meirionnydd Ramblers members, when we can share ideas about best practice and offer support to new and prospective leaders.
 The event is planned for the Autumn and details will be circulated nearer the time.
 You can read the guidance notes drawn up after the last discussion here.

 In addition, regular Volunteer Development Days are held by Ramblers GB, which often include sessions on walk leading.
 These range from basic guidance sessions to more advanced workshops on how to deal with difficulties and challenges.
 There is also plenty of guidance available in the Walk Leader Toolkit on the main Ramblers website.

 First Aid Training

 We occasionally run first aid courses for walk leaders, potential leaders and other interested members of the group.
 A number of members have recently attended such a course which they unanimously agreed was excellent, as well as enjoyable.
 We expect to run a similar course in 2019; please contact the group secretary to register an interest.
-Priority will be given to those who trained in May 2015 and who wish to renew their qualification but if the course is oversubscribed, another will be organised at a later date.
+Priority will be given to those who trained in 2016 and who wish to renew their qualification but if the course is oversubscribed, another will be organised at a later date.